Global-Policy-Lab/cider-documentation/quickstart/config.md

   geo: "tower_id"
 ```

+## Miscellaneous parameters

-We also have to set a few parameters that will affect the behaviour of some modules:
+We also have to set a few parameters that will affect the behaviour of some modules, under the `params` heading:

 ```
 params: